orsharir/reprochart/README.md

  * ylimmin -- The minimal value for the y-axis.
  * ylimmax -- The maximal value for the y-axis.
  * ynumticks -- The number of ticks in the y-axis.
+ * padding -- The amount of padding surrounding the saved figure.